 Investopedia is owned by Dotdash, an American digital media company that publishes articles and videos about various subjects across categories, including health, home, food, finance, tech, beauty, lifestyle, travel, and education.
 Revenue is generated through advertising and subscription fees to educational classes.

 Analysis / Bias

 In review, Investopedia covers financial news with minimal bias in wording such as this Why Money is Rushing into Small Cap Stocks and ETFs.
 This story is properly sourced to Financial Times and Barrons Magazine.
-The website also features a section dedicated to Political News that also utilized a neutral tone and is well sourced such as this: Cold War With China Will Hurt U.S. Stocks Long After Trade Deal.
+The website also features a section dedicated to Political News that also utilizes a neutral tone and is well-sourced such as this: Cold War With China Will Hurt U.S. Stocks Long After Trade Deal.